-Working off of a performance based model, allows the advertiser to work with an incentivised agency who are aligned with the brand’s business objectives to the maximum possible extent, driving success and measurable results for both the advertiser and themselves.
+Working off of a performance-based model allows the advertiser to work with an incentivized agency that is aligned with the brand’s business objectives to the maximum possible extent, driving success and measurable results for both the advertiser and themselves.

-The performance model drives innovation to improve campaign performance, and in the case of Google Shopping, this comes from implementing and combining the power of search query optimisation, product insights, propriety machine learning and feed management.
+The performance model drives innovation to improve campaign performance, and in the case of Google Shopping, this comes from implementing and combining the power of search query optimization, product insights, propriety machine learning, and feed management.
 By adopting a granular approach, advertisers ultimately achieve greater control to maximize the performance of the budget invested.

-Delivering performance marketing via Amazon Ads effectively requires the use of AI driven tools that synthesise and analyse vast quantities of behavioural data to help advertisers reach customers at every stage of their journey.
-This helps brands achieve their advertising goals whilst guiding customers to the products that they’re looking for.
+Delivering performance marketing via Amazon Ads effectively requires the use of AI-driven tools that synthesize and analyze vast quantities of behavioral data to help advertisers reach customers at every stage of their journey.
+This helps brands achieve their advertising goals while guiding customers to the products that they’re looking for.

-While there may be no such thing as a perfectly optimised campaign, with the twists and turns of 2020, the performance model has never looked so appealing.
-And with so much uncertainty hanging over us, more and more advertisers are choosing to opt for a risk-free approach that guarantees results this Christmas and into 2021.
+While there may be no such thing as a perfectly optimized campaign, with the twists and turns of 2020, the performance model has never looked so appealing.
+And with so much uncertainty hanging over us, more and more advertisers are choosing to opt for a risk-free approach that guarantees results this holiday season and into 2021.

 NMPi by Incubeta offers a bona fide performance-only marketing model that is 100% risk-free, guaranteeing our clients a fixed ROI for every action we drive.
 We’re only paid on performance, so our teams are rewarded for their ability to innovate and test, driving the best results for our clients.